xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 #### 6. LLaMA 30B + online + Separate Pipelines

-The model placement has already been generated in (5).
+The real system config has already been generated in (5).
 On the host and worker machines, run the following command, this tests the A100 sub-cluster:
 ```bash
 python step5_start_host.py separate_a100 llama30b online  # on host machine